Inside Facebook, Jan. 6 violence fueled anger, regret over missed warning signs

 “It was like we could take a victory lap,” said a former employee, one of many who spoke for this story on the condition of anonymity to describe sensitive matters.
 “There was a lot of the feeling of high-fiving in the office.”

 Many who had worked on the election, exhausted from months of unrelenting toil, took leaves of absence or moved on to other jobs.
 Facebook rolled back many of the dozens of election-season measures that it had used to suppress hateful, deceptive content.
-A ban the company had imposed on the original Stop the Steal group stopped short of addressing dozens of lookalikes that popped up in what an internal Facebook after-action report called “coordinated” and “meteoric” growth.
+A ban the company had imposed on the original Stop the Steal group stopped short of addressing dozens of look-alikes that popped up in what an internal Facebook after-action report called “coordinated” and “meteoric” growth.
 Meanwhile, the company’s Civic Integrity team was largely disbanded by a management that had grown weary of the team’s criticisms of the company, according to former employees.

 But the high fives, it soon became clear, were premature.